uwmadisoncals/cals-main-plugins/ml-slider/readme.txt

 == Changelog ==

+= 3.6.5 - 2017/Nov/20 =

+* FIX: Fixes issues with bottom margin of slideshow, among other minor tweaks.
+* TWEAK: Prevents a PHP debug log item that appeared in the short-lived 3.6.4

+= 3.6.3 - 2017/Nov/16 =

+* FIX: Updates various styles to retain compatibility with previous releases based upon user feedback
+* FIX: Removes translation of slider brand names.
+* UPGRADE NOTE: If upgrading to MetaSlider 3.6+, users of the MetaSlider Add-On pack should also upgrade that plugin to a current release (2.7.1 or later).

 = 3.6.2 - 2017/Nov/15 =

 * FIX: Update various styles to retain compatibility with previous releases based upon user feedback
 * FIX: Restore compatibility with old WP versions that lack the wp_add_inline_script() function
-* UPGRADE NOTE: If upgrading to MetaSlider 3.6+, users of the MetaSlider Add-On pack should also upgrade that plugin to a current release (2.7.1 or later).

 = 3.6.1 - 2017/Nov/14 =